With 17.8% of its wine-growing area under organic and biodynamic farming, Italy is now the country with the most certified organic vineyards.

 For several years, Marcus Weller, winemaker and researcher at Washington State University (WSU) has been studying the effects of drought on vines.
 Here are the main findings of his research.

+Many American winegrowers have decided to plant hybrid grape varieties that are better able to combat the effects of global warming.
 Every year, many American winegrowers make the same observation: the climate is not only becoming more unstable but, above all, it is changing.
 In California, for example, average temperatures are higher, while droughts are…

 Although the majority of volcanoes on earth are no longer active, their past eruptions have left a lasting mark on the soil.
 Volcanic soils can also be used to produce wine, with success: gamay, pinot noir, riesling or chardonnay, to name but a few.

+An ancestral practice widely used in France until the 1950s, viti-pastoralism allows biodiversity to be reintroduced into the vineyards while improving yields.
 Most winegrowers face four major problems with their vines: soil compaction, herbicide resistance of so-called invasive plants, lower yields and higher production costs.
 This is why more and more wine professionals are interested…